 About the Editorial Board

 The Crimson has several editorial columnists, who write bi-weekly columns.
 Though some columnists are also Crimson editors, most are not.
 In selecting columnists each semester, the Editorial Board attempts to select a broad range of themes and opinions.
-Columnists are asked to focus on a particular issue.
-Common topics include Harvard undergraduate life, national politics, and education policy.
+Columnists are asked to focus on a particular issue or theme.
+Common topics include Harvard undergraduate life, national politics, and personal identity.
 Harvard students interested in writing a column for The Crimson are encouraged to contact email@example.com before the start of a semester.

 Letters to the Editor